nytrogen-gfx/nytrogen-gfx.github.io/index.md

     tag: featured
 cta:
     title: The fun is yet to come...
-    subtitle: Leave your email for new experiments and updates!
+    subtitle: Leave your email for new experiments and updates?
     button_text: Yeah!
     button_url: /contact/
 ---